tad-mctc/tad-mctc/docs/index.rst

     :alt: pre-commit.ci status

-Collection of utility functions for PyTorch implementations of projects from the `Grimme group <https://github.com/grimme-lab>`__.
+This library is a collection of utility functions that are used in PyTorch (re-)implementations of projects from the `Grimme group <https://github.com/grimme-lab>`__.
+In particular, the *tad-mctc* library provides:

 - autograd functions (Jacobian, Hessian)